10 Myths about Learning Disabilities

 6. Healthy habits such as nutrition, physical fitness and sleep have no impact on learning.

-Not all learning difference symptoms are noticeable especially at a young age when expectations are lower.
+Not all learning difference symptoms are noticeable, especially at a young age when expectations are lower.
 In fact, some can even mask or hide their differences until a later age (as noted in the myth about girls vs. boys).
 Learning disabilities tend to involve symptoms that are underlying and not as measurable at first.
 As a learner ages, variables such as their environment, puberty and academic/social performance tend to heighten both the learner’s and their caregiver/educator’s awareness as to how they are struggling so that they can seek the right support.

 Quite the opposite!
 Those with learning disabilities tend to work harder than neurotypical peers because they have to overcome struggles that their peers do not.
 Over the course of my 20 years in this field, I have heard this myth from caregivers and educators the most (believe it or not!).
 Since we know our children are capable, labeling them as lazy or not driven seems to justify why they are not becoming who we know they are meant to be.
 Thankfully, learners are able to find strategies and help for their disabilities to move past the potential lack of motivation/energy.

-9. Lack of parent involvement causes LDs.
+9. Lack of parent involvement causes learning disabilities.

 Since learning disabilities are biological, caregiver and educator involvement only helps us to catch their LD faster and earlier.
-Granted, the more support, the better, especially when you have learning differences.
+Granted, the more support the better, especially when you have learning differences.
 But the lack of support, time, energy invested into a learner’s academic success does not cause learning disabilities.

-10. Medication can help LDs.
+10. Medication can help learning disabilities.

 This is typically not the case, especially since diagnoses such as ADHD and Anxiety/Depression are not necessarily considered learning differences.
 Neuroplasticity, the ability of the brain to form and reorganize synaptic connections, especially in response to learning or experience or following injury, is alive and well though.
-There are multisensory, evidence-based programs that can actually rewire the brain to make learning easier for those with LDs.
+There are multi-sensory, evidence-based programs that can actually rewire the brain to make learning easier for those with LDs.
 The LDs do not go away, per se, but learners are better able to navigate their symptoms with these methodologies.

 Find out how Learnfully supports kids with learning differences here.